Glean ideas in this five-part series.

 Working through a book of the Bible may seem daunting if you haven’t studied the Bible before, but you will be amazed at what the Holy Spirit will teach you with just a few verses each day.

 Psalms is a great place to begin.
 To make it easier, I have created a Psalm reading plan and devotional.
 The information will guide you through the chapters as you create a list of attributes of God.
-If you are a subscriber, download a free copy of the Psalm “Blessed Be the Lord” Reading Plan at the bottom of any Tuesday blog email.
+If you are a subscriber to this blog, download from the ABCJesusLovesMe Resource Library a free copy of the Psalm “Blessed Be the Lord” Reading Plan.

 Our Daily Bread